InsanusMokrassar/ktgbotapi/README.md

 [![Download](https://api.bintray.com/packages/insanusmokrassar/StandardRepository/TelegramBotAPI/images/download.svg) ](https://bintray.com/insanusmokrassar/StandardRepository/TelegramBotAPI/_latestVersion)

-Currently, last versions of library are not included into the Maven repository (for the reason difficult in publishing of signed artifacts in Bintray).
+Currently, last versions of library can be available from the Maven repository with errors (for the reason difficult in publishing of signed artifacts in Bintray).
 You can:

 * Use earlier version (available version you can find